YutingGu/MSc_Thesis/README.md

 - The implementation of VAE-CF is modified from (https://github.com/dawenl/vaecf)
 - The implementation of Long-tail GAN is modified from (https://github.com/CrowdDynamicsLab/NCF-GAN)

+## Final Dissertation
+The final version of dissertation can be found [here](Final_dissertation.pdf), which all the explanation and figures are presented to show own work.

 ## Experiments
 ### Setup Environment
 First of all, install all the required packages using